bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/scripts.md

 ## Notes about how Scripts work offline

-The scripts that you write and execute are in Javascript.
+The scripts that you write and execute are in JavaScript.
 For this reason, it is not possible for these scripts to run while offline (when the game is closed).
 It is important to note that for this reason, conditionals such as `if`/`else` statements and certain